pji/life/README.rst

 *   (Done.)
 Allow editing movement by 10.
 *   Manage different data entry types for configuration settings.
 *   Allow scrolling and selection of files when saving.
+*   Allow editing to increase and decrease brush size.
 *   Allow editing to place -ominos.
 *   Allow editing to place rotated -ominoes.
 *   Allow editing to place agars.